paul58914080/paul58914080/README.md

 - [paulwilliams.dev](https://paulwilliams.dev)

 ### 📜 Motto
-> "If you can't explain it simply, you don't understand it well enough."
+> "If you can't explain it simply, you don't understand it well enough." - _Albert Einstein_

 ### 🎉 Fun Fact
 I believe great architecture should make things easy for everyone — not just the experts!